emmalei-sc/island-rpg-game/README.md

 - Quests & storyline
 - Randomly placed trees, grass, and collectibles for a new experience every time

+## Notes, 2022
+Code will likely be revamped in the future (for quality, efficiency, etc.)!
+This was one of my first coding projects, and I've grown a lot as a programmer since then!

 ## Compiling & Running
 Open the folder in Terminal.
 Compile and run by executing these commands:
 ```